statamic/docs/content/collections/docs/yaml.md

 ## Collections

-YAML collections can be a sequence (or list)Arrays are lists of values.
+YAML collections can be a sequence (or list).
+Arrays are lists of values.
 They can be formatted like a plain-text bulleted list or comma delimited inside brackets, similar to JSON.

 ```.language-yaml
 # These are both valid YAML arrays